 - Why having strong partners from the beginning is so important

 For a winning deck, take a look at the pitch deck template created by Silicon Valley legend, Peter Thiel (see it here) that I recently covered.

 Thiel was the first angel investor in Facebook with a $500K check that turned into more than $1 billion in cash.
-Moreover, I also provided a commentary on a pitch deck from an Uber competitor that has raised over $400 million (see it here).

 Remember to unlock for free the pitch deck template that is being used by founders around the world to raise millions below.